2019 Trump–Zelenskyy phone call: Controversy

-On July 25, 2019, Zelenskyy had a telephone conversation about ceasefire agreement to U.S. President Trump.
+On July 25, 2019, Zelenskyy had a telephone conversation about the ceasefire agreement to U.S. President Trump.
 Trump mentioned criticism of Germany and Europe.
 To this, Zelenskyy replied:Yes, you are absolutely right.
-Not only 100%, but actually 1000% and I can tell you the following; I did talk to Angela Merkel and I did meet with her I also met and talked with Macron, and I told them that they are not doing quite as much as they need to be doing on the issues with the sanctions.
+Not only 100%, but actually 1000%, and I can tell you the following; I did talk to Angela Merkel and I did meet with her.
+I also met and talked with Macron, and I told them that they are not doing quite as much as they need to be doing on the issues with the sanctions.
 They are not enforcing the sanctions.
 They are not working as much as they should work for Ukraine.
 The transcript was later declassified by Trump on September 25, 2019.
 This part of the conversation is mentioned by Zelenskyy in the 2025 Trump-Zelenskyy meeting for a proposed 2025 ceasefire between Russia and Ukraine, for the expanded military conflict due to the Russia's invasion of Ukraine that had continued since 2022.

 For President Trump and the U.S. Congress, the latter part of the same conversation became part of the foundations of the first impeachment of Donald Trump.
 The following statement was in the declassified transcript of this conversation.
 Zelenskyy had stated:We are ready to continue to cooperate for the next steps specifically we are almost.
 Ready to buy more Javelins from the United States for defense purposes.

-To which President Trump replied: (Note: This conversation took place the day after Robert Mueller had stated that the Mueller special counsel investigation into the Russian interference in the 2016 United States elections found that Trump could only be prosecuted after leaving office for obstruction of justice.)I would like you to do us a favor though because our country has been through a lot and Ukraine knows a lot about it.
+To which President Trump replied: (Note: This conversation took place the day after Robert Mueller had stated that the Mueller special counsel investigation into the Russian interference in the 2016 United States elections found that Trump could only be prosecuted after leaving office for obstruction of justice.)I would like you to do us a favor, though, because our country has been through a lot and Ukraine knows a lot about it.
 I would like you to find out what happened with this whole situation with Ukraine, they say Crowdstrike...
 I guess you have one of your wealthy people...
 The server, they say Ukraine has it.
 There are a lot of things that went on, the whole situation.It was later reported that there was a conspiracy theory claiming that the prior Ukrainian government had used the cybersecurity company Crowdstrike to hack the Democratic Party computers in 2016 and blame Russia.

 The call transcript was reconstructed from the original call by means of notes and voice recognition software.
 There were ellipses of the White House transcript due to what could be words that had trailed off or were inaudible.
 However, a White House official would later state in testimony to impeachment investigators that some words and phrases were deliberately left out.
 According to testimony, what was deliberately removed was the following: